Residency Program in Dentistry and Oral Surgery

 Objectives of the program

 The Dentistry and Oral Surgery residency program is a program allowing an individual to gain in-depth knowledge of veterinary dentistry and its supporting disciplines.
-This includes training in all major aspects of dentistry: oral anatomy, oral pathology, periodontics, endodontics, orthodontics, restorative dentistry, oral/maxillofacial surgery and oral radiology.
-The species emphasis of the program is on dogs and cats, although pet rodents and rabbits, horses, non-human primates and other species are also included.
+This includes training in all major aspects of dentistry: oral anatomy, oral pathology, periodontics, endodontics, orthodontics, restorative dentistry, oral/maxillofacial surgery and oral diagnostic imaging.
+The species emphasis of the program is on dogs and cats, although other species are also included.

 Specific objectives of the dental residency training program include: